elizbrown/Open-Publisher-Documentation/use/rake.md

 ## Start a New Book
 Use Rake to create a new book.
 It creates everything needed and puts it in the right places so that you can just write.

-Run the command `bundle exec rake build` and enter the title of your book when prompted.
+Run the command `bundle exec rake create` and enter the title of your book when prompted.

 ## Write Your Manuscript
 Paste your manuscript in `Source/_includes/$BOOK-TITLE/chapters.md`